microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 map applied.
 For example, [Harmonized Global Biomass][hgb] has four assets, each representing a different measure of stored carbon.
-Imagery datasets on the other hand, list various rendering options that combine bands into well known RGB interpretations or expressions, like false color or NDVI.
+Imagery datasets on the other hand, list various rendering options that combine bands into well known RGB interpretations or expressions, like false color or Normalized Difference Vegetation Index (NDVI).
 To see a description of the selected rendering option, click the info button next to the search results.

 ```{image} images/explorer-queryinfo.png